devmanso/command-script/README.md

 # command-script
 command script (or cmd script for short) is very simple programming language that runs on the Lua interpreter, the language is similar to minecraft commands. it is currently in Alpha 1.1.5

-# whats new in command script 1.1.5:
+# whats new in command script 1.1.6:
-1. added /clr command, it clears the screen
+1. added /console command, it goes back to the Lua console, once this command is executed it cannot be undone.

 # what does cmd script code look like?
 cmd script is run in the terminal, at this point in time there are only a few commands: